 - Strategy: Make lump sum payments or pay more than the minimum required each month.

-- Goal: Reduce the loan balance quickly, minimizing interest paid over time.
+- Goal: Reduce the loan balance quickly, minimizing interest paid over the life of the loan.

 - Tips: Contact your servicer to ensure extra payments are properly applied.